edsilv/aframe-workshop/README.md

 We will be using https://netlify.com to serve these web pages from a github repository.
 Netlify supports SSL (https) by default, which is necessary for accessing your phone's camera.

-First create a github repository called `asyncjs-aframe-workshop` and clone it to your laptop.
+First create a github repository called `aframe-workshop` and clone it to your laptop.
 Make sure you select add readme so your repo isn't empty.

 Now login to netlify.com and select `New site from Git`.

 Choose `GitHub`.

-Search for `asyncjs-aframe-workshop` and select it.
+Search for `aframe-workshop` and select it.

 Click `Deploy site` using the default presets.